MonishKumar-V/M1_Game_Quiz/1_Requirements/README.md

 > A Dataset of questions related to various topics to read the knowledge of users across the topics.

 > Various Catchphares and reward points are used to make the quizz more fun to the users.

+4 W's and 1 H:

+Who:

+Everyone can use this quizz game to test their knowledge.

+What:

+This application is a set of quizz questions in the form of a game to make it fun.

+When:

+It can be used whenever we feel like using it.

+Where:

+It can be accessed using any C compiler.

+How:

+C language is used for implementation.